 By registering to an ScIC virtual unconference by PocketLab, users are confirming that they (a) are over 13 years of age, and if not, that they have an adult's consent to be attending this online event hosted by ScIC (b) Attendees are aware that, when applicable, the meeting could be recorded and pictures and videos taken during the party might be shared on different social media platforms as ScIC sees fit.
 During applicable events, attendees will have the option to have their cameras on or off.

 PocketLab is committed to protecting and respecting your privacy, and we’ll only use your personal information to administer your account and to provide the products and services you requested from us.
-Registration to the ScIC virtual events adds you to the ScIC newsletter to share follow up content and future event promotions.
+Registration to the ScIC virtual events adds you to the PocketLab and ScIC newsletters to share follow-up content and future event promotions.
+Occasionally, we share registration information with trusted ScIC partners in order to follow up with information presented at our events.
 Registrants consent to allow ScIC and PocketLab to store and process the personal information submitted above to provide you the content requested.
 Registrants can unsubscribe from these communications at any time.

 6. PocketLab Notebook Terms of Service